Anna Gesualdi and Giovanni Trono

 This is the perspective from which we founded Altofest in 2011, in Naples, the city where both of us live.

 At that time the whole world was experiencing a global crisis, a ‘perfect storm’.
 Altofest was born to Give Rise To a community that generates critical thinking, that is continuously alert to every attempt by the system to impose top-down, standardised cultural offerings.
 A community that can recognise culture as a primary good, fulfilling a daily need.
-We try to insert our work as a process addressing all the social elements across the urban fabric and connecting them in dialogue.
+We try to insert our work as a process addressing all the social elements across the urban fabric and connecting them in a conversation.
 This connection comes from the presence of an external, foreign vision, that expresses itself in the plurality of artistic languages that constitute Altofest’s programme.
 These semantic interferences give the community the opportunity to speak to each other in a neutral language, to meet in a shared space of risk.

 Following this vision, we determined ‘proximity’ and ‘gift’ to be the key concepts in envisioning the structure of Altofest.

 Since 2011, every year, in different areas of the city, Naples’ citizens become Altofest space donors, welcoming national and international artists into their private spaces, offering them the gift of their hospitality and accommodation.

 These private and intimate places (apartments, terraces, basements, courtyards, whole buildings, artisan shops) become spaces for artist residencies, where each artist will renovate one of their artworks in conversation and in accordance with the residents’ daily lived experience.
 After the residency, the same spaces welcome the audience.

 This proximity exposes both the donor and the artist to a mutual lack of ownership: the former losing the possession of objects and spaces, the latter losing the possession of the artwork.

-This type of gift originates a mechanism in which one expropriation naturally invokes and claims another expropriation.
+This type of gift gives rise to a mechanism in which one expropriation naturally invokes and claims another expropriation.

 The work is, therefore, ‘displaced’, deprived of the expected conditions of the formal space where it was born.
 The work will inhabit entirely new spaces, geometries and memories, concerning space and all other relations passing through space.